Smartify-Tech/weather-forecast/README.md

 👉Evaluating the performances, the model for weather observations where precipitation is greater than zero performed better than the other (precipitation = 0) with an RScore of **0.88** and RMSE of **2.76**

 ## Note:
-A better model can be achieved by adding more predictor variables like Day of the year, month, and Precipitation value; but for the sake of learning ,it was limited this to one predictor variable and one response variable
+A better model can be achieved by adding more predictor variables like Day of the year, month, and Precipitation vaues.

 ## Technologies used:
 A list of technologies used within the project: